This section answers the general questions that you have about the HackerRank tests.

-Typically, HackerRank Tests are the first step in a company's candidate screening process, and those who clear the Test usually qualify for an online coding interview on HackerRank Interviews.
+Typically, HackerRank Tests are the first step in a company's candidate screening process, and those who clear the test qualify for an online coding interview on HackerRank Interviews.

-In addition to preparing well before your assessment, we recommend you to go through the following checklist for a smooth test experience.
+In addition to preparing well before your assessment, it is recommended that you go through the following checklist for a smooth test experience.

-- Install and use the latest versions of Google Chrome, Firefox, or Safari browsers to take your HackerRank assessments.
-Check Browser recommendations for the best experience for more information.
+- Install and use the latest versions of Google Chrome or Firefox browsers to take your HackerRank assessments.
+For more information, check Browser recommendations for the best experience.

-- Ensure that you have an uninterrupted internet and power supply to avoid problems during the assessments.
+- Ensure you have an uninterrupted internet and power supply to avoid problems during the assessments.

 HackerRank supports different types of questions across multiple programming languages.
-Your test will include questions based on the role you have applied for and the skills required in the candidates being assessed for the role.
+The test includes questions based on the role you have applied for and the skills required by the company.

-Once you open the test link that has been provided, you would be able to see the type of questions that the test will have.
+After you open the test link from your invitation, you can see the type of questions present in the test.

 Example: If you have applied for a Front-end Developer role, you can expect coding and technical questions related to Front-end software development using Angular, React, or other frameworks.

-HackerRank Tests are best supported on the latest versions of Mozilla Firefox, Safari, and Google Chrome browsers, both on the Windows and MAC systems.
+HackerRank Tests are best supported on the latest versions of Google Chrome or Mozilla Firefox.

 For more information, check Browser Recommendations for the Best Experience.

-- Platform Help- Our candidate support page to learn everything about the HackerRank platform.
+- Platform Help- Access the HackerRank candidate support page to learn everything about the HackerRank platform.

 Execution Environment- Time and memory limits for code execution in each programming language.